Frank Iero and Laura Jane Grace announce UK co-headline tour - NME

 Tickets go on sale this Friday (June 21).

-Speaking to NME recently, Iero explained how the writing process of ‘Barriers’ was hindered by a near-death experience he suffered back in 2016.
+Speaking to NME recently, Iero explained how the writing process for ‘Barriers’ was hindered by a near-death experience he suffered back in 2016.

 “I knew I was going to have to talk about it, if I was going to make another record, but I had this huge boulder on my chest,” he said.
 “The things that I was writing, nothing felt like it encompassed all those feelings.
 So I put it on a shelf for a long time thinking maybe I don’t even know how to do this anymore.